 The COVID-19 pandemic has created an unprecedented situation for everyone.
 As a small business it is understandable you may have concerns about how to continue to meet your WHS duties at this time.
 There are a number of practical steps you can take to manage the risk of exposure to COVID-19 at your workplace and meet your legal obligations.

-Here are some ideas to help you get started thinking about what you can reasonably do to keep people safe at your workplace for your industry.
+Here are some ideas to help you get started thinking about what you can reasonably do to keep people safe at your workplace.

 For more WHS information and resources for small business, go to the COVID-19 Small business hub.